Loghan Call

 This led me through three diverse careers: media & journalism, the culinary arts, and product development (non-alcoholic spirits).

 Today, I am deeply committed to listening to both my inner guidance and spirit.
-I thrive in spaces where we can be seen, heard & loved, where community is being built and self-work is happening, and I’m passionate about creating supported, ritual spaces where we can release old patterns, heal, and integrate the masculine and feminine within.
+I thrive in spaces where we can be seen, heard & loved, where community is being built and inner transformation is happening, and I’m passionate about creating supported, ritual spaces where we can release old patterns, heal, and integrate the masculine and feminine within.

 “The act of consciousness is central; otherwise we are overrun by the complexes.
 The hero in each of us is required to answer the call of individuation.
 We must turn away from the cacaphony of the outerworld to hear the inner voice.
 When we can dare to live its promptings, then we achieve personhood.
 We may become strangers to those who thought they knew us, but at least we are no longer strangers to ourselves.”